Our Psychology Has Many Different Parts

-These hurt and rejected inner parts are very vulnerable and if they are not brought forward into the light of consciousness with care and maturity they can flood us with uncomfortable feelings and memories.
+These hurt and rejected inner parts are very vulnerable, and if they are not brought forward into the light of consciousness with care and maturity, they can flood us with uncomfortable feelings and memories.
 They are also in danger of looking for love in unhealthy ways.
 They tend to want to look to redeem their inner pain in same kinds of unhealthy situations that hurt them in the first place.
 These hurt and exiled parts of self will seek love, acceptance, and protection from the very types of people that cannot give it to them.
 This sets up a hopeless and repeating pattern of both inner and outer rejection.

 It is important to note that manager parts of self do not accept all parts of the self like the Authentic self does.
 Managers try to control life in such a way as to avoid any person or situation that might trigger the pain of the past.
-This control and repression can often look very noble, spiritual, creative, and highly achieving.
-Highly functioning manager selves can fill our lives with edifying and creative activities that in the end feel empty, because they are done from avoidance, instead of self-acceptance.
+This control and repression can sometimes look very noble, spiritual, creative, and highly achieving.
+Highly functioning manager selves can fill our lives with edifying and creative activities that in the end feel empty, because they are done from avoidance of, and compensation for, past pain instead of self-acceptance.

 Managers must sacrifice themselves for the internal system and they can rarely relax.
-The more competent these managerial parts become, the more the internal system relies on them and the more the Authentic Self is denied.
+The more competent these managerial parts become, the more the internal system relies on them, and the more the Authentic Self is denied.
 Most often from a managerial part we can feel lonely, overwhelmed, and exhausted.
 Like the exiles, our managers need love, balance, nurturance, fun, acceptance, care and rest.
 These managers - only being a part of self - come to believe that everything depends on them.
-The more they accomplish the less they believe in - or are willing listen to - the wisdom of the Core/Authentic Self.
+The more they accomplish the less they believe in - or are willing listen to the wisdom of the Core/Authentic Self.

-When our managers become overwhelmed and exhausted with all their responsibilities, the exiles can become activated and can threaten to take over our internal psychological system.
-When the exiles take over we can be uncontrollably flooded with difficult feelings.
+When our managers become overwhelmed and exhausted with all their responsibilities, the exiles can become activated, and can threaten to take over our internal psychological system.
+When the exiles take over, we can be uncontrollably flooded with difficult feelings.
 The emergency firefighters will then swoop in to help us dissociate, or to douse the dreaded exiled feelings, with little regard for their consequences.

-This mode of coping with inner pain is the place that all addictive and obsessive behaviors come from.
+This extreme mode of coping with emotional pain is the place that all unbalanced, addictive and obsessive behaviors come from.
 And while mangers are controlled and organized and highly rational, firefighters will use any means to numb our emotional pain.
 These extremely self-focused behaviors often leaves a wake of destruction in our psyche, relationships and body.

 Restoring Balance, Harmony, and Leadership